Frequently Asked Questions

 Certainty of outcome –

 There is a best way of doing everything.
-Inspired by the great Henry Ford we’ve pooled 90 years of collective building knowledge to break down the task of converting a loft into its component and constituent parts and devised a patented (patent pending) SYSTEM of building a loft that produces predictably superior finishes every time.
-This is how we manage multiple loft crews across London to build in the same, superior way every time, with predictably excellent results.
+Inspired by the great Henry Ford we’ve pooled 90 years of collective construction knowledge to break down the task of converting a loft into its component and constituent parts and devised a patented (patent pending) SYSTEM of managing a loft that produces predictably superior finishes every time.
+This is how we manage multiple loft crews across London to develop in the same, superior way every time, with predictably excellent results.